Dn-Programming-Core-Management/Dn-FamiTracker/docs/CONTRIBUTING.md

 		- You will most likely force push this branch to hell and back, so be sure to do it on your own GitHub user's fork.
 - Other branches may be made for more niche/specific modifications and fixes.
 - If your pull request touches two or more of these categories, it's fine but please keep it minimal.
-	- Otherwise, create a new branch as mentioned previously.
+	- Otherwise, create a new branch.

 ## Dependencies and Building